citp/privacy-policy-historical/d/dr/dre/dreamspark.com.md

 Access to Your Personal Information

 Customer information is collected by Fast Track Team, Inc., a Microsoft vendor.
 It is stored at Fast Track Team, Inc., and also sent back to Microsoft.
-You can review and edit the personal information you provided at this Site by [contacting](https://web.archive.org/web/20120919184831id_/https%3A//www.dreamspark.com/Support/Default.aspx?ShowContactDiv=true#ContactContent) the DreamSpark Program Team.
+You can review and edit the personal information you provided at this Site by [contacting](https://web.archive.org/web/20130512174434id_/https%3A//www.dreamspark.com/Support/Default.aspx?ShowContactDiv=true#ContactContent) the DreamSpark Program Team.

-contacting the DreamSpark Program Team. \-->
+\-->

 Security of Your Personal Information